-Under SFMP, learning and leading by doing (action learning) underpinned the cluster of activities aimed at testing and putting in to practice innovations in the fisheries sector of Ghana.
-Linked to various co-management policy ideas being tested in the Densu Lagoon, and Pra and Ankobra River estuaries, SFMP linked-in District and National level authorities and expertise to foster improvements in the post-harvest fisheries value chain (Sardinella and other small pelagics value and supply chain of the fishery sector, Market Segmentation Study Report).
-Through this effort, SFMP engaged thousands of women to build their skills as small business entrepreneurs, as well as in making significant improvements in the cleanliness and safety of their products (Training on Hygienic Handling of Fish: Class 1 Certification Guidelines).
+Under SFMP, learning and leading by doing (action learning) underpinned the cluster of activities aimed at testing and putting into practice innovations in the fisheries sector of Ghana.
+Linked to various co-management policy ideas being tested in the Densu estaury, and Pra and Ankobra River estuaries, SFMP linked-in District and National level authorities and expertise to foster improvements in the post-harvest fisheries value chain (Sardinella and other small pelagics value and supply chain of the fishery sector, Market Segmentation Study Report).
+Through this effort, SFMP engaged thousands of women and built their skills as small business entrepreneurs and provided orientation on how they could make significant improvements on the cleanliness and safety of their products (Training on Hygienic Handling)

+of Fish: Class 1 Certification Guidelines).
+The skill development was based upon a comprehensive training manual (Class 1 Recognition Scheme (Operational Guidance) serving both processors who wanted to enroll on the scheme and government officials to serve as auditors of the scheme.
 These activities were the subject of careful monitoring and impact assessment (Adoption of Improved Smoking Technology among Fish Processors in Ghana).
-One of the biggest challenges led to an unexpected success when SFMP discovered that a fish smoking technology slated for support produced unsafe levels of polycyclic aromatic hydrocarbons (PAH).
-With support for adoption of this technology off the table, the search for a better technology, and financing to promote the adoption of modified stoves set back progress by close to two years as a result of the additionally required engineering design and testing.
-However, the resulting new technology, the Ahotor (comfort) stove, proved to be safer, more efficient, and more acceptable to many fish processors (Ahotor Oven Construction Manual, Ahotor Oven Users Guide).
-Even so, uptake has been slower than hoped for several reasons explained in the post-harvest theme essay.
-In addition to direct funding from the SFMP and the Fisheries Commission, loan financing institutions have begun to materialize through a government backed Microfinance and Small Loans Centre (MASLOC) and creation of Village Savings and Loan Associations (VSLAs).
+The identification of a major adverse effect associated with a fish smoking technology slated for adoption and support (the "Morrison" fish smoker) at the initial phase of the SFMP postharvest value chain improvement program, was in fact a blessing in disguise.
+When it was discovered that the "Morrison fish Smoker" produced unsafe levels of polycyclic aromatic hydrocarbons (PAH), the project embarked on the search for a better technology, and financing options.
+Although this search for the appropriate technology for fish smoking took close to two years as a result of the need for a new engineering design and testing, the resulting new technology, the Ahotor (comfort) stove, proved to be safer, more efficient, and more acceptable to many fish processors.
+(Ahotor Oven Construction Manual, Ahotor Oven Users Guide).
+Even so, uptake has been slower than expected for several reasons, as explained in the post-harvest theme essay.
+SFMP and the Fisheries Commission under the WARFP constructed abotor ovens for some fish processors.
+The assessment with respect to the uptake of the technology has been undertaken and the challenges outlined in two reports; the analysis of the market side challenges (Final Report on Ahotor Oven Market Development and Financing Outcomes and Lessons Learned) and the technology side challenges (Documentation of the Pains and Gains of the Ahotor Oven Improvement Process).